YuhuiNi/hadoop-platform-and-application-framework/README.md

 # Hadoop-platform-and-application-framework

-This course is provided by UCSanDiego in course, which provides us the opportunity to walk through hands-on examples with Hadoop and Spark frameworks, two of the most common in the industry.
+This course is provided by UCSanDiego in coursera, which provides us the opportunity to walk through hands-on examples with Hadoop and Spark frameworks, two of the most common in the industry.

 This repository covers the following things: